j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 70065 us
 ```

 Hmmm.
 Not that effective.
-But at least I know how to get rid of the vector `ee2`.
+But at least I know how to eliminate the vector `ee2`.

 ```c++